 Nutrition, water, sanitation and hygiene

-We work in partnership with governments, NGOs and community groups to create integrated health, nutrition and WASH interventions that can be taken to scale for maximum impact.
+We have worked in partnership with governments and their line ministries, NGOs and community groups to create integrated health, nutrition and WASH interventions that have been taken to scale for maximum impact.

 - Scaling up participatory learning and action approaches that empower communities to make choices and prioritise actions to undertake in their villages